fabiowxavier/sandwich-lab/README.md

 ## Credits

 ### Code
-- Django Documentation
+- **Django Documentation**: For guidance on using Django's features and functionalities.
-- ChatGPT AI for code ideas and implementation suggestions
+- **ChatGPT AI**: For code ideas and implementation suggestions.
-- Favicon.io for favicon generation
+- **Bootstrap**: For the website layout and responsive design components.
-- Google Fonts for typography
+- **Google Fonts**: For typography and font styles.
+- **Stack Overflow**: For troubleshooting and solutions to coding challenges.
+- **MDN Web Docs**: For detailed web development references and tutorials.

 ### Media
-- Icons and images from **Canva** and **ChatGPT**
+- **Icons**: From FontAwesome.
+- **Images**: Sourced from various Google search locations.
+- **Sandwich Content**: Taken from [Thrillist: Best Sandwiches Around the World](https://www.thrillist.com/eat/nation/best-sandwiches-types-around-the-world). *(Please note that this content is not used for commercial purposes, but solely for production and to showcase accurate content.)*
+- **Cloudinary**: For image hosting and management services.

+### Tools and Platforms
+- **GitHub**: For version control and collaborative development.
+- **GitPod**: For the online IDE used for coding and debugging.
+- **Heroku**: For deploying and hosting the application.
+- **Lucidchart**: For creating Wireframes and diagrams to plan the project.
+- **Bing**: For web searches and research.

 ---
 *Back to [Table of Contents](#table-of-contents)*

-## Acknowledgements
+## Acknowledgments

-Special thanks to **Amy Richardson** and **Mark Brisco** for their mentorship, guidance, and valuable feedback throughout this project.
-Also, thanks to **Code Institute** for providing the resources and environment to complete the project.
+I want to give a huge shout-out to my amazing wife, Adele, for all the support throughout this course and the projects that led to this one.
+Her encouragement and belief in me have been absolutely invaluable.

+A big thank you also goes to **Code Institute** for providing the resources and environment that made this project possible.
+Their comprehensive curriculum and supportive community have played a crucial role in my development as a developer.
+Special thanks to the tutor team for their invaluable help in finding solutions to a few bugs I was struggling to solve.

+Lastly, a big up to **Headforwards** for their support and sponsorship of the first Cornish cohort.
+Their backing has been instrumental in making this journey a reality.

 ---
 *Back to [Table of Contents](#table-of-contents)*